syncfusion-content/mobilejavascript-docs/MobileJS/FormControls/button/image-support.md

 ## ImagePosition

 You can also set the position of the image in the Button.
-The **data-ej-imageposition** attribute allows you to specify the position of the image in your Button control.
-You can set the position of the image in the Button either after the text or before text by setting the image position to ‘**right**’ or ‘**left**’ respectively.
+The data-ej-imageposition attribute allows you to specify the position of the image in your Button control.
+You can set the position of the image in the Button either after the text or before text by setting the image position to ‘right’ or ‘left’ respectively.

-By default this attribute is set to ‘**left**’.
-Ensure that you need to set the **data-ej-contenttype** to **‘both’**.
+By default this attribute is set to ‘left’.
+Ensure that you need to set the data-ej-contenttype to ‘both’.

 You can refer to the following code example.